Mardan: Economy

 Mardan is part of a growing industrial centre, and is home to textile and edible oil mills, as well as one of the largest sugar mills in South Asia.
 An economic zone is planned as a part of the multi-billion dollar China-Pakistan Economic Corridor (CPEC) near Rashakai.
 Although Rashakai is part of Nowshera District, its proximity with Mardan is expected to directly benefit the city.

 Sports

 In 2006, Mardan District government with the help of Government of Pakistan created a sports complex in Mardan city.
-The complex, Mardan Sports Complex, has facilities for all major sports such as cricket, football, field hockey, swimming, and basketball.
-The swimming pool facility was built in 2011 while an international standard hockey turf was constructed at the sports complex at the cost Rs.
+The complex Mardan Sports Complex, has facilities for all major sports such as cricket, football, field hockey, swimming, and basketball.
+The swimming pool facility was built in 2011 while an international standard hockey turf was constructed at the sports complex at the cost of Rs.
 67.69 million in 2016.